Lab 4: Data Wrangling I

 Click here for hint

-BFP can be calculated usin the below equation source:
+BFP can be calculated using the following equation from Jackson et al. (2002):

 \[BFP = 1.39 \cdot BMI + 0.16 \cdot age - 10.34 \cdot sex - 9\]